+During the three and nine months ended September 30, 2021, the Company invoiced the Bhang JV \$nil for the recovery of expenses related to marketing, pre-production costs, management, and administration prior to the effective date of the Amended License Agreement (\$12,116 and \$248,668 for the period ending September 30, 2020).
+The Bhang JV charged license fees to the Company totalling \$1,086 and \$518,598 related to licensed products manufactured and sold by the Company during the three and nine months ended September 30, 2020, representing the license fee payable on sales prior to the effective date of the Amended License Agreement.
 The Company had a related party relationship with the Bhang JV under the joint venture agreement which was amended July 20, 2020.
-After such date the joint venture became a wholly owned subsidiary of the Company.
-During the year ended December 31, 2020, the Company invoiced the Bhang JV \$248,668 (2019 - \$887,424) for the recovery of expenses related to marketing, pre-production costs, management, and administration prior to the effective date of the Amended License Agreement (Note 12).
-The Bhang JV charged license fees to the Company totaling \$518,598 (2019 - \$nil) related to licensed products manufactured and sold by the Company during the year ended December 31, 2020, representing the license fee payable on sales prior to the effective date of the Amended License Agreement.
+After such date the joint venture became a wholly owned subsidiary of the Company and accordingly there were no related party transactions recorded in the three and nine months ended September 30, 2021.